| History

 Joyce

-to Rosenwald before the building was torn down.
-FJH is now
+Rosenwald before the building was torn down.
+FJH is now located

 School